 The Targets tab also shows your video ad performance by targeting group.
 Select the Ad segment from this tab to compare the performance of each ad for each targeting group.
 Add retention and engagement columns to your statistics table to measure the percentage of your video that people watched and understand how your ad is driving traffic to your YouTube channel.

-We can't guarantee that the views you're billed for and your YouTube viewcount will be equal.
-Discrepancies do arise, and we attempt to keep the cumulative numbers approximately equal.
+We can't guarantee that the views you're billed for and your YouTube view count will be equal.
+One common cause when looking at periodic view counts is that YouTube aggregates period statistics based on Pacific Time whereas AdWords aggregates period statistics based on the advertiser-defined time zone.
+However, discrepancies do arise, and we attempt to keep the cumulative numbers approximately equal.
 While you may be billed for an appropriate amount of engaged views, some of those views were not eligible for YouTube view counts.

-Presently, video percentage views (quartile data) in AdWords for video is only for views on paid AdWords advertisements.
-This means AdWords for video cannot present this information for your video if it is accessed via a free search result listing on Google or YouTube search.
+Presently, video percentage views (quartile data) in AdWords is only for views on paid AdWords advertisements.
+This means AdWords cannot present this information for your video if it is accessed via a free search result listing on Google or YouTube search.

-A video you have hosted on YouTube may be found in Google or YouTube search results.
-If viewers click on this video through free search results and interact with the video, you won't be charged for a video view or the viewer's interactions.
-These interactions will not be included in the video performance metrics within AdWords.
+A video you host on YouTube may be found in Google or YouTube search results.
+If viewers click on this video through organic search results and interact with the video, you won't be charged for a video ad view or the viewer's interactions.
+These interactions will not be included in the video's performance metrics in AdWords.